Efficient Entanglement Purification Circuit Design for Dual-Species Atom Arrays: Two-way EPP with codes

 which transforms the $Z$ operators acting on qubit $2$ and $4$ as stabilizer operators:

 By the local Clifford gate $H_3H_4$, the above operators $\widetilde{S}_X$ and $\widetilde{S}_Z$ are equivalent to the stabilizers of the $[[4,2,2]]$ code:

 where $n = 4$.
 This equivalence is known as local Clifford (LC) equivalence in the literature.
 Since it does not change the error correction features of our concern, we sometimes ignore the term ``LC equivalent'' in this work.
 Eq.~\eqref{eq:422stab} indicates the measurements of $Z_2$ and $Z_4$ at the end of the circuit are equivalent to the measurement of stabilizers $\widetilde{S}_X$ and $\widetilde{S}_Z$ directly on the input qubits.
 Recall that the input qubits are in qubit isotropic states, which can be understood as the ensemble of $4$ possible Bell basis states.
-Alice and Bob will always have consistent measurement outcomes if the input state happens to be the error-free case $\ket{\Psi^+}^{\otimes 4}$.
-When one of the input Bell states is $I\otimes \hat{E}\ket{\Phi_+}$, where $\hat{E}$ is an error acting on one of the qubits with $X$, $Y$, or $Z$.
-Then, $\hat{E}$ alters the measurement consistency in Alice's or Bob's hands, since $\hat{E}$ is anti-commutative with either $\widetilde{S}_X$ or $\widetilde{S}_Z$.
+Alice and Bob will always have consistent measurement outcomes if the input state happens to be the error-free case $\ket{\Phi^+}^{\otimes 4}$.
+When one of the input Bell states is $I\otimes \hat{E}\ket{\Phi_+}$ with $\hat{E}\in\{X,Y,Z\}$, then, $\hat{E}$ alters the measurement consistency in Alice's or Bob's hands, since $\hat{E}$ is anti-commutative with either $\widetilde{S}_X$ or $\widetilde{S}_Z$.
 The inconsistent readouts between Alice and Bob indicate the existence of the impure input.
 Thus, without knowing the details of $\hat{E}$, the best strategy is to discard all qubits, and consider the protocol fails.

 Such a postselection does not guarantee obtaining error-free copies of $\ket{\Phi_+}$.
 Since errors of weight greater or equal to $2$, such as $\hat{E} = X_1X_2$ and $\hat{E} = X_2Y_3X_4$, are undetectable due to the commutation with $\widetilde{S}_X$ and $\widetilde{S}_Z$.
 In our input state ensemble $\hat{\rho}(p)^{\otimes 4}$, the total probability of such an undetectable error is $\left(1+3\left(1-p\right)^{4}\right)/4$.
 The derivation of this result and its generalization is presented in Appendix~\ref{app:iceberg_fid}.
-Note that the only effectless Pauli operators acting on the logical space imposed by the noise channel are those Pauli operators from the stabilizer group $\SS$.
+Note that the only effectless Pauli operators acting on the logical space imposed by the noise channel are those Pauli operators from the stabilizer group $\mathcal{S}$.
 These harmless errors have a probability $(1-3p/4)^4+3(p/4)^{4}$ in total.
 With the above discussion, the overlap between the output state $\rho_{\text{out}}$ and the ideal target state $\ket{\psi_0}:=\ket{\Phi_+}^{\otimes 2}$ is given by

 which is the Uhlmann fidelity between a pure state $\psi$ and a mixed state $\rho$: $F(\psi,\rho) := \bra{\psi}\rho\ket{\psi}$.
 Thus, Eq.~\eqref{eq:fid_422} gives an error infidelity suppression to higher order $F(\psi_{0},\rho_{\text{out}}) = 1 - \mathcal{O}(p^2)$, whose performance is displayed as the solid line with $q=0$ in Fig.~\ref{fig:curves_1}(a).
 We indicate that the output state $\rho_{\text{out}}\ne \rho_{\text{out},1}\otimes \rho_{\text{out},2}$ is generally not a product state of two entangled pairs.